jadenmaciel/jadenmaciel.github.io/README.md

 - **Fallback**: Direct link to Booky.buzz booking page if widget fails to load
 - **No local contact form** — Contact information is display-only (phone, email, address)

+### Testimonials

+Real student testimonials displayed in a responsive, multi-card carousel with smooth auto-scroll (active on mobile and desktop), hover pause, and motion-safe behavior.
+The scrollbar is hidden for a clean layout, and the scroll speed is tuned for mobile (faster) vs desktop (slower).

 ### Payment Processing Fees

 All payment processing fees are defined in **`src/lib/fees.ts`** as a single source of truth: